What is a normal umbilical cord blood gas level?

 • BE: -7.6 – 1.3 (mmol/L); (BD: 1.3 – 7.6)

-We have written extensively about umbilical cord blood gas interpretation.
 The key point for parents to know is that pH and BE/BD are the main values examined by the medical team.
-The other values impact pH and BE, but pH and BE are the main numbers examined to determine if the baby suffered from a lack of oxygen to the brain either shortly before or during delivery.
-Terms associated with oxygen deprivation are asphyxia, hypoxia (decreased oxygen at the tissue level) and ischemia (restricted or reduced blood flow).
+The other values impact pH and BE, but pH and BE are the main numbers examined to determine if your baby suffered from a lack of oxygen to the brain either shortly before or during delivery.

 pH

 A low arterial cord pH is probably the single most important value used to determine if hypoxia near the time of delivery was severe enough to cause hypoxic-ischemic encephalopathy (HIE).
-If pH is low, the medical team should be alert to the fact that the baby may have HIE or other forms of brain damage.
-A pH below 7.18 for a term infant is considered abnormally low, but research shows a strong association between a pH of less than 7.0 – 7.24 and adverse outcomes (such as HIE, intraventricular hemorrhage, PVL, and cerebral palsy) in the baby.
+If pH is low, the medical team should be alert to the fact that your baby may have sustained HIE or another brain injury.
+A pH below 7.18 for a term infant is considered abnormally low, but research shows a strong association between a pH of less than 7.0 – 7.24 and adverse outcomes (such as HIE, brain bleeds, PVL and cerebral palsy) in babies.

 Base Excess/Base Deficit